 Changing cholesterol levels: As estrogen levels start diminishing, it may cause unfavorable changes in blood cholesterol levels contributing to the risk of heart disease.

-In case you are missing periods to frequently then does not always mean that you are are heading to menopause state.
-There may be other reasons to such irregularities.
+In case you are missing periods to frequently then does not always mean that you are heading to menopause state.
+There may be other reasons for such irregularities.
 Please explore them with our article on causes of missed periods

 What are the causes of Perimenopause?

-Due to menopausal transition, the female body's estrogen and progesterone production rises and falls.
+Due to the menopausal transition, the female body's estrogen and progesterone production rise and falls.
 Most of the changes are experienced during menopause because of diminishing estrogen.